PseudoDevs/IamGhost/abcmd9.md

-Last updated: 2024-04-05 09:45:15
+Last updated: 2024-04-05 09:45:48
-Random Quote: Best way to catch the smart ones?
-Get an idiot working for them. - Jaime Kuykendall
+Random Quote: Catelyn would sooner Lord Umber had seen fit to stay sober, but telling the Greatjon not to drink was like telling him not to breathe for a few hours.  -  Catelyn Stark